A browser request field that identifies users to a server

 Why are user agents important for attribution?

 Based on the above examples, it is clear that user agents provide much-needed information to identify users, as well as their devices.
-For this reason, user agents, along with IP addresses, are crucial for successful fingerprint matching when there is no unique identifier, like IDFA or Google Advertising ID (GAID), available to match between an ad interaction and an install action.« Back to Glossary Index
+For this reason, user agents, along with IP addresses, are crucial for successful matching when there is no unique identifier, like IDFA or Google Advertising ID (GAID), available to match between an ad interaction and an install action.« Back to Glossary Index